airpodsreplicas/airreps/docs/links/info.md

 This list is kept up to date.
 Higher version almost always equals better.
 :::

 The following list contains links to verified sellers only.
-If you know of any sellers that are trustworthy and deserve verification, please inform an Ultimate Guide author or write a review about their product.
+If you know of any sellers that are trustworthy and deserve verification, please inform an Ultimate Guide author or write a review about their product and publish it to the AirReps forums.
 To ensure the quality and authenticity of your AirPods, we recommend only purchasing from these verified sellers.

 ## Choose the product you want to view links for